 I think more often than not we place blame on the victim.
-We force the victim to prove their innocence.
-When, in actuality, we should have the perpetrator or the accused prove their innocence.
+We force the victim to prove their innocence and story.

-There are indeed three sides to a story: victim, accused, and the truth.
+There are indeed three sides to a story: Person A, Person B, and the Truth.
 The truth is the central goal or desired side, but we can never know the truth if we are not willing to listen.